 classes, as well as temporal comparability among classes.

 How many categorial ranks are needed?

-Personally, I prefer to rely on the categorial ranks that are considered in the ICZN-Code, because the traditional ranking system represents a well-balanced trade-off between phylogenetic resolution on the one hand and taxonomic manageability on the other.
-Ranked clades are recognised by standardised endings (-oidea, -idae, -inae, -ini, -ina).
+Personally, I prefer to rely on the categorial ranks that are considered in the ICZN-Code.
+This traditional ranking system represents a well-balanced trade-off between phylogenetic resolution on the one hand and taxonomic manageability on the other.
+In addition, ranked clades are recognised by standardised endings (-oidea, -idae, -inae, -ini, -ina).